Read the Prologue and Chapter 1 of Forbidden Captive…

 I could only imagine how she would react if I said something similar to her.

-I scoffed as I unwrapped the loaf of bread I had traded for the day prior, cutting a slice for each of us.
-The jam was made from a mixture of berries, which would pair perfectly with the sourdough.
-Most of my nights were spent right where I now stood.
+I scoffed, unwrapping the loaf of bread I had traded for the day prior and cut a slice for each of us.
+The jam was a mixture of berries, which would pair perfectly with the sourdough.
+Most of my nights were spent right where I was standing.
 Typically, I was alone, though.

 “What are you doing today?”
-I asked for a change in topic.
-I hand her slice over to let her spread her own jam.
+I asked, for a change in topic, handing her slice over to let her spread her own jam.

-“No idea,” she said as she spun the lid of the jar off, flicking it to the floor.
+“No idea,” she said, spinning the lid of the jar off and flicking it to the floor.
 “I haven’t seen Haiden yet.”

 I nodded, taking a bite of plain bread.
 I nearly spat it back out, but Corinna handed over the jam before I had to take drastic measures.